MontaVista: OpenCGX

-Carrier Grade Edition
+Carrier Grade Edition (CGE)

-MontaVista Linux Carrier Grade Edition (CGE) is a commercial-grade Linux development platform for developers working with reliability, availability, and serviceability (RAS) managed hardware (Hardware Platform Interface (HPI), Intelligent Platform Management Interface (IPMI)) or custom hardware, who need long-term support and high availability.
+MontaVista Linux Carrier Grade Edition (CGE) is a commercial-grade Linux development platform for developers working with reliability, availability, and serviceability (RAS) managed hardware (Hardware Platform Interface (HPI), Intelligent Platform Management Interface (IPMI) or custom hardware, who need long-term support and high availability.

+MontaVista introduced its first Carrier Grade Edition in 2002 for telecommunications systems.
+Carrier Grade Edition 3.0 was introduced in 2003, followed by version 3.1, which included PowerPC and AdvancedTCA-related support.

 Carrier Grade Linux is governed by the Linux Foundation CGL working group.
+MontaVista participated in the industry effort that developed Carrier Grade Linux requirements.
+MontaVista was one of the Linux vendors with a distribution registered as CGL-compliant when the Linux Foundation released CGL 5.0 in 2011.

 DevRocket

 MontaVista DevRocket is a set of Eclipse plug-ins for facilitating application and system development with MontaVista Linux.
 DevRocket integrated development environment (IDE) runs on Linux, Solaris and Windows.
 It uses the Eclipse C++ Development Toolkit (CDT).
 Starting with DevRocket 5.0, users can add MontaVista's plug-ins into an existing Eclipse installation, or install Eclipse with the plugins already loaded.

 Services

 System Certification

 MontaVista Linux is being used in applications within IT and telecom that need to be certified according to Common Criteria, up to EAL4+ level.
 Evaluation Assurance Level 4+ (EAL4+) is commonly used to secure connectivity in critical environments, such as fire and police departments, or aviation and industry control systems.
 With the help of EAL4+ these critical environments can, for example, ensure secure and safe phone calls, control communication in-flight and for the assembly line, and achieve secure internet access.